pandysong/blog/content/post/asoc_explained.md

 ## Machine Driver (gluing Codecs and SoC)

 A Machines driver glues codecs and the soc to form a complete Sound Card to upper layer.
-A generic implementation of a machina driver is simple-audio-card.
+A generic implementation of a machine driver is simple-audio-card.

 How the gluing is actually done?